One Potato, Two Potato …

 Bake or microwave the potatoes in their skins until done but still firm.
 When cool enough to handle, peel, and slice about 1/4-inch thick.

-Heat the margarine in a medium skillet.
-Add the onions and sauté over medium heat until soft and golden.
+Heat the Earth Balance in a medium skillet.
+Add the onion and sauté over medium heat until soft and golden.

 Puree the tofu in a food processor until very smooth, and drizzle in the milk with the blade still running.

 Combine the potato slices, onions, and pureed tofu in a large mixing bowl and stir together thoroughly but gently (don’t worry if the potato slices break apart).
 Season with salt.

 Transfer the mixture to a oiled large shallow baking dish.
 Bake until the top is golden and slightly crusty, about 40 to 45 minutes.
 Let the casserole cool for 5 minutes, and serve.

 POTATO OVEN “FRIES”

 A terrific way to enjoy low-fat “fries,” this is a great accompaniment for veggie burgers and soy hot dogs.